 Buying your toilet paper, paper towels and cleaning products online and having them delivered can make a lot of sense and save a lot of money.

 Online retailers typically sell items like toilet paper, paper towels and household cleaners more cheaply than your local grocer.
 Buying these items online also cuts down on the amount of time you have to spend grocery shopping, and you can even schedule these deliveries so they come at regular intervals — monthly, semi-monthly, etc.

 8. Use the Whole Foods App

 You can see what’s on sale, download coupons and recipes, and even create a shopping list, all within the app.
 There’s also a handy store locator if you aren’t sure where the nearest one is.

 Of course, if you really want to save money on groceries, it’s good to consider using a cash-back rewards card to make your purchases.
 Most rewards cards require better than average credit, so before you apply for one of these cards, it’s good to see where your credit stands.
-You can check your two free credit scores, updated monthly, at Credit.com.
+You can check your two free credit scores, updated every 14 days, at Credit.com.

 More Money-Saving Reads:

 Image: Monkey Business Images Ltd